Markgraf Friedrich von Brandenburg Cuirassiers

 At the outbreak of the War of the Austrian Succession, the regiment served against Austria in 1741, fighting in the battle of Mollwitz on April 10.
 On May 17 1742, it took part in the battle of Chotusitz where it suffered heavy losses.
 In 1745, the regiment fought with great distinction in the battles of Hohenfriedberg (June 4), Soor (September 30) and Kesselsdorf (December 15).

 Pomerania was the inspectorate of the regiment and its garrison places were Arnswalde, Belgard, Dramburg, Labes, Reetz and Schivelbein.
 Its troops were levied in the District of Dramburg and in the towns of Angermünde, Neustadt-Eberwalde, Falkenberg and Schwedt.

 At the beginning of the Seven Years' War, the regiment counted 5 squadrons.

-- since March 31 1712 until March 1771: Lieutenant-General Margrave Friedrich Wilhelm von Brandenburg-Schwedt
+- from March 31 1712 until March 1771: Lieutenant-General Margrave Friedrich Wilhelm von Brandenburg-Schwedt

 During the Seven Years' War, the regiment was under the effective command of:

-- since 1753: Major-General Hans Christoph von Lüderitz (killed in action at Lobositz)
+- from 1753: Major-General Hans Christoph von Lüderitz (killed in action at Lobositz)